 Tibetan is a language spoken by approximately 6 million people across the Tibetan Plateau.
 It belongs to the Tibeto-Burman group, which itself belongs to the Sino-Tibetan (or Sino-Thai) family.
 Spoken Tibetan includes dozens of regional dialects and sub-dialects which, in many cases, are not mutually intelligible.
 The classical written form is a major regional literary language, particularly in use in Buddhist literature.
 Tibetan is written with an Indic script, but this Freelang dictionary uses a romanized transcription.

-Download our free dictionary (for Windows) and browse both the Tibetan-English and the English-Tibetan lists.
+Download our free dictionary (for Windows or Android) and browse both the Tibetan-English and the English-Tibetan lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was made by Renato B. Figueiredo.

 We have more than dictionaries and translation!
 Check out our collection of common expressions translated in all languages, test your knowledge with our quizzes about languages, or learn more about language families.
 To stay in touch with us, read our blog about languages and follow us on Facebook.